nenadmarkus/wlrn/README.md

 The model is specified with a Lua script which returns a function for constructing the descriptor extraction network.
 See the default model in `models/3x32x32_to_64.lua` for an example.

-Of course, you can try different architectures.
+You are encouraged to try different architectures as the default one does not perform very well in all settings (this fact was experimentally discovered after the paper has already been published).
-However, to learn their parameters, some parts of `wlrn.lua` might need additional tweaking (such as learning rates).
+However, to learn their parameters, some parts of `wlrn.lua` might need additional tweaking, such as learning rates.

 #### 4. Start the learning script